-It is important that ASER is introduced clearly and simply to the villages.
-Following is a suggested way of explaining your purpose of visiting the village and the ASER survey: I and my team are doing a survey on quality of education in Pakistan called Annual Status of Education Report.
-We want to know if the children of age 3-16 are learning anything in the school or outside of it.
-We are conducting this research in 2400 villages in 80 districts of Pakistan and your village is selected as one of them.
+It is important that ASER is introduced clearly and simply to the villagers.
+Following is a suggested way of explaining your purpose of visiting the village and the ASER survey: Our team is doing a survey on quality of education in Pakistan called Annual Status of Education Report.
+We want to know if the children of age 3-16 are learning anything in the school or outside of it i-e in home.
+We are conducting this research in 4050 villages and in 135 districts of Pakistan and your village is selected as one of them.
 We will also go to the government school here and private school if there is one in area to look at their standard.
-We will select 20 households in your village and ask children to read, do math's sums.
-This way you will also know the standard of education, and as we ask the government, the village should come together to improve educational standards also.
+We will select 20 households in your village and ask children to read and do math's sums etc. This way you will also know the standard of education, and as we ask the government, the village should also come together to improve educational standards.

 - Start mapping: To get to know the village, walk around and start mapping. - o Talk to people: How many different hamlets/sections are in the village?
 Where they are located?
 What is the social composition of the households in each hamlet/section?
 What is the estimate of households in each hamlet/section?
 Tell them about ASER. - o Rough map: It is often helpful to first draw all the roads or paths coming into the village and going out of the village.
 It helps to first draw a map on the ground so that people around you can see what is being done.
-Use the help of local people to show the main landmarks mosques, river, road, school, bus-stop, baithak, shop etc. Mark the main roads/streets/paths through the village prominently on the map.
-If you can, mark the directions north, south, east, and west. - o Final map: Once everyone agrees that this map is a good representation of the village, and it matches with your experience of having walked around the whole village, then copy it on paper.
+Use the help of local people to show the main landmarks for example, mosques, river, road, school, bus-stop, baithak, shop etc. Mark the main roads/streets/paths through the village prominently on the map.
+If you can, mark the directions north, south, east, and west.
+Usually surveyor can take a start from the North and from the houses on his/her left hand. - o Final map: Once everyone agrees that this map is a good representation of the village, and it matches with your experience of having walked around the whole village, then copy it on paper.

-• Marking and numbering sections on the map: Use the map sheet provided and fill out all the information provided.
+Marking and numbering sections on the map: Use the map sheet provided and fills out all the information provided.
+Do not forget to make legend of the map.

-• o Village with hamlets:
+Village with hamlets:

-If the village has hamlets, then mark the hamlets on the map and indicate the approximate number of households in each hamlet.
+- If the village has hamlets, then mark the hamlets on the map and indicate the approximate number of households in each hamlet.
 If the village consists of more than 4 different hamlets, then make chits with numbers for each hamlet.
 Randomly pick 4 chits.
 On the map, indicate which hamlets were randomly picked for surveying.
-Don't worry about one hamlet having more houses than the other, we will survey the randomly selected hamlet it has households in it.

-• If there are 4 or less hamlets, then we will go to all of these hamlets.
+Don't worry about one hamlet having more houses than the other, we will survey the randomly selected hamlet it has households in it. - If there are 4 or less hamlets, then we will go to all of these hamlets.
 Suppose there are 3 hamlets and one of them is very large (for example has 200 households), we will roughly divide it into two sections and select five households from each section of that 1 hamlet.
 As for the remaining 2 hamlets, 5 households from each will be selected for the survey.

-• Village with continuous habitation:
+Village with continuous habitation: